sseller2/bn/programs.md

-#BN Development Environment#
+#BN Development Environment [Windows]#

 **Date: 05.13.13**

-**@version: 0.0.07**
+**@version: 0.0.08**

 Here is my guide to installing the development environment that I am envisioning BN using on the Magento installation.
-Although I'm usually running Mac OS 10.x on a 64 bit chipset, for this I am going to assume that everyone is on a Windows machine, but you will need to determine if you have a 32 bit or 64 bit chip architecture:
+To begin installing programs you will need to determine if you have a 32 bit or 64 bit chip architecture for Windows:

     http://support.microsoft.com/kb/827218

-I have included a folder in this repository with installer files for 64 bit Windows and will be providing links to the download page for each tool in case a 32 bit installer needs to be retrieved.
+I have included a folder in this repository with installer files for 64 bit Windows and will be providing a download link for each tool in case a 32 bit installer needs to be retrieved.

 **64-bit Windows installers for all bolded download links, but in one place:**

     https://github.com/fslone/bn/tree/master/programs

-All tools listed are supported on both Windows and GNU/Unix OS platforms.
 Since I'm not looking at a Windows machine currently some steps may differ slightly such as a minor difference in menu name, etc.

 Please be open minded about using the new tools for the first couple weeks and then we can re-evalute and tweak our setup as necessary.
 Note that use of all of these techniques is **required** so as to maintain the code properly and allow multiple developers to be working on it.